CopernicaMarketingSoftware/Documentation/Yothalot/cpp-start.md

 With this option you specify that you want to wait for the result.
 If there is any output it will be displayed if this option is set.

+## Passing data to the job

+All non option arguments that are passed to Yothalot are treated as data.
+For regular jobs this means that these arguments are ignored since regular jobs cannot deal with data.
+For race jobs a program is started up by Yothalot for each piece of data.
+This piece of data is passed to the standard input of the program.
+For mapreduce jobs the extra arguments are also seen as data.

+## Other options

+If you are using Yothalot to start up a job you still can use the command line options as discussed in the [configuration file](copernica-docs:Yothalot/configuration) section.
+E.g. you can determine in which queue your job should be placed.